Sagarpatel9/CPSC-254_group_project/README.md

 # CPSC-254_group_project
-This project is about a restaurant website.
+This project is about a restaurant website called Heaven.